alexjv89/mindless/README.md

 ## About - Execute tasks mindlessly
 This is a meant to be a simple task manager that is supposed to help you execute tasks mindlessly.
 This task manager is a loosely modelled on a javascript runtime engine.

+#### Try it
+You can try it out here - http://alexjv89.github.io/mindless/

+**Note:** The ideal way for you to use it is to download the code and run it your browser or inside an electron shell.
+This way you are not dependant on an internet connection to get things done.

+[Reffer to this section(To Use)](#to-use) to start using this app.

 #### Who this is for?
 If you have a number of small tasks(the ones that take 30 mins to 2 hrs to complete) and end up missing a lot of them.